CostaLab/PILOT/docs/source/Kidney_trajectory.md

 #### Filtering of samples

-We focus therefore only on biopsies from sample locationn 'kidney', which were used in our benchmarking.
+Therefore, we only focus on biopsies from sample locationn 'kidney', which were used in our benchmarking.
 You can download the Anndata (h5ad) file from [here](https://costalab.ukaachen.de/open_data/PILOT/Kidney_filtered.h5ad), and place it in the _Datasets_ folder.

 ```python